North America, United States

 ACEC of Pennsylvania Diamond Award

-Client and location: Red Rose Transit Authority (RRTA); Lancaster, Pennsylvania, USA
+Client and location: Butler County, Lancaster, Pennsylvania, USA

-Clients and location: City of Knoxville, Knoxville Area Transit; Knoxville, Tennessee, USA
+Client and location: Knoxville Utilities Board (KUB), Knoxville, Tennessee, USA

 CDM Smith is a consulting, engineering, construction and operations firm delivering exceptional service to public and private clients worldwide.